Comparative Property Law LAW4125

 1. to introduce students to advanced concepts in property law,

-2. to acquaint them with property law questions that have historically influenced the law, and
+2. to acquaint them with important property law questions and the reasons for the differences observed across jurisdictions, and

-to expose them to important differences with other legal systems, so they may better reflect on their own national law.
+3. make them aware of important differences with other legal systems, so they may better reflect on their own national law.

 Intended Learning Outcomes of Course